Hierarchical Models for Independence Structures of Networks: Introduction

-In Section 2.1, we introduce hierarchical log-linear models for undirected graphical models, and demonstrate how to use such models to define hierarchical network models, and the conditions for dependency graphs, under which this combination is permissable.
-In Section 2.2, we apply the Erd\"{o}s-R\'{e}nyi parametrization to hierarchical network models, defined in Section 2, write the models in exponential family form, and provide the corresponding normalizing constant in closed form.
-In Section 2.3, we conduct a similar study as in section 3 for the $\beta$-model parametrization instead of Erd\"{o}s-R\'{e}nyi's.
-In Section 3, we study the MLE estimation and provide algorithms for this purpose for (sparse) dependency graphs for hierarchical Erd\"{o}s-R\'{e}nyi.
+In Section 3.1, we introduce hierarchical log-linear models for undirected graphical models, and demonstrate how to use them to define hierarchical network models.
+In Section 3.2, we apply the Erd\"{o}s-R\'{e}nyi parametrization to hierarchical network models, defined in Section 3.1, write the models in exponential family form, and provide the corresponding normalizing constant in closed form in the sense that they do not depend on summation over all networks.
+In Section 3.3, we conduct a similar study as in section 3.2 for the $\beta$-model parametrization instead of Erd\"{o}s-R\'{e}nyi's.
+In Section 4, we study the maximum likelihood estimation and provide algorithms for this purpose for (sparse) dependency graphs for hierarchical Erd\"{o}s-R\'{e}nyi.
 We also provide relevant simulation studies, which show that the models significantly take the simulated dependencies in the networks into account.

-In Section 4, we discuss several problems related to these models for further work.
-We discuss model selection for the dependency graph, and the existence of the MLE for these models, as well as the selection of dependency graphs that conform with the known notions of transitivity and homophily in network models.
+In Section 5, we present several problems related to the proposed models for further work.
+In particular we briefly discuss model selection for the dependency graph, and the existence of the maximum likelihood estimator for these models, as well as the selection of dependency graphs.
 We finally discuss analogous models based on marginal independence.
-In the Appendix, we again conduct a similar study as in previous subsections for the $p_1$ model parametrization.

-\subsection{Networks and dependency graphs}
+\section{Networks and dependency graphs}

-\paragraph{Undirected and bidirected dependency graphs.} A \emph{dependency graph} is a graph $D=(N,F)$, where the node set $N$ consists of random variables $X=(X_1,\dots,X_{|N|})$, and edges indicate some specific types of conditional dependencies among the random variables corresponding to the nodes of $D$.

-In particular, for a given simple graph $D$, when random vectors $X_A$ and $X_B$, corresponding to two disjoint subsets of the node set $A$ and $B$, are conditionally independent given the random vector $X_C$, corresponding to third subset $C$ disjoint from $A$ and $B$, we use the notation $A\ci B\cd C$ instead of $X_A\ci X_B\cd X_C$.
+Graphical models \citep[see, e.g.][]{lau96} are statistical models expressing conditional independence statements among a collection of random variables $X=(X_1,\dots,X_{|N|})$ indexed by a finite set $N$.
+A graphical model is determined by a \emph{dependency graph} $D=(N,F)$ over the indexing set $N$, whose edge set $F$ (which may include edges of undirected, directed or bidirected type) encodes conditional independence relations among the variables, or {\it Markov properties}.
+For a non-empty set $A \subset N$, let $X_A = (X_i, in \in A)$ be the corresponding sub-vector of $X$.
+Given disjoint subsets $A$, $B$ and $C$ of $N$, with $A$ and $B$ non-empty, we express the clause that $X_A$ is conditional independent of $X_B$ given $X_C$ using the notation $A\ci B\cd C$.
+In particular, if $C$ is the empty set, this will reduce to simply marginal independence of $X_A$ and $X_B$, written as $A\ci B$.